5 Holiday Scams to Avoid

 Taking Action

 We hope you’ll enjoy the holidays without the stress of dealing with fraud.
-But, if you’re a victim, here’s what to do:
+But, if you fall victim or even encounter a scam, here’s what to do:

 • Report the crime to local law enforcement